Skip to main content

 Entry Requirements

-There are no entry requirements, just an interest in scriptwriting and a willingness to contribute.
+There are no specific entry requirements, just an interest in scriptwriting and a willingness to contribute.
+This course is a designed as a continuation for those who have completed Script Writing for Stage and Screen: Year 1, however new students are also welcome to join.
 Students may choose to do as much or as little as they would like to between sessions, depending on their goals.

 Materials